survivor303/scripts/README.md

 That fast resolution jumping, fix the plasma 5 refresh issues.

 # muunnos.ps1
 This Powershell script allows changing the codec of video files from any MP4 codec to HEVC (h.264 to h.265), using ffmpeg, exiftool, and an NVIDIA graphics card.
-The script prompts for the file to be converted and the desired bitrate, while keeping all other information the same as the original video file.
-Exiftool is also used to adjust the new video file’s physical timestamp data to match the original.”
+The script prompts or ask the file to be converted and the desired bitrate, while keeping all other information same as the original video file.
+Exiftool is also used to adjust new video file’s physical timestamp data to match the original.”